Develop a photography style guide, and download a free PDF template, so you can create consistent product photos for your brand.

 If you use reflectors:

 Set up a template that you use each time you edit product photos.
-It will help you work more efficiently and maintain consistency with factors such as:
+A template, along with a set of rules directing how you edit product photos will help you work more efficiently and maintain consistency with factors such as:

 Include some sample photos of your products that represent the look you want to achieve across all of your brand images.
 Referring back to those samples will help you refocus on your desired look and remain consistent throughout photo sessions.